The Grand LA

-Q&A: CFO Sean O’Neil Provides Updates on Executive Residence and Wyly Hall Renovations, Michigan Ross Los Angeles
+Q&A: CFO Sean O’Neil Provides Updates on Executive Residence and Wyly Hall Renovations, and Michigan Ross Los Angeles

 Chief Financial Officer Sean O’Neil shares updates on the progress of both projects.